pingel-org/axle/README.md

 ------

 Pre-alpha.
-It should be considered pre-alpha, and will likely remain in that state throughout 2012 and probably well beyond that.
+It will likely remain in that state throughout 2012 and probably well beyond that.
 Much of the code is undergoing rapid transformation (being rewritten from java, perl, and python).
 This status will be updated as the code matures.
 No public jars are maintained.